Nerrukku Ner: Production

 Initially, Vasanth chose his lead hero from Aasai, Ajith Kumar and Vijay to play the lead roles, though Ajith withdrew from the film 18 days after production began as a result of issues with director Vasanth on not revealing the story to the actor as it involves dual hero subject.
 The film was briefly reported to be titled Manasukkul Varalaama?
 (Can I Come into your Heart?) and also featured Swathi in the cast.
 Prabhu Deva was touted as a potential replacement to Ajith, though Vasanth then opted to replace Ajith with a debutant as he was able to commit under short notice.
 Vasanth then approached Suriya, the eldest son of actor Sivakumar, to make his acting debut in the film.
-Vasanth had earlier unsuccessfully tried to persuade Suriya to star in Aasai, in 1995 but the actor's father insisted that Suriya was finally ready to act.
+Vasanth had earlier unsuccessfully tried to persuade Suriya to star in Aasai, in 1995 but Sivakumar insisted that his son was finally ready to act.
 Suriya said he was initially uninterested in an acting career, and accepted the role to pay off his mother's loan of ₹25000.

 During the test shoot for the film, cinematographer K. V. Anand revealed that the team were worried how Suriya was going to stand opposite Vijay and that they made him wear two inch heels and made him put some shoulder pads.
 He added that for the first four days during the shoot in Kolkata, Suriya appeared to be uncomfortable in front of the camera and used to tell the team that he did not want to do the film.
 The film was the first Tamil project signed by Simran who was signed by Vasanth after he was impressed with her looks in Tere Mere Sapne, though Once More and VIP released earlier.
 Vasanth signed on Kausalya after seeing and being impressed with her picture at a jewellery shop and was unaware that she had already made her debut in the film Kaalamellam Kadhal Vaazhga.
 The director revealed he had great difficulty in filming the song "Engengae", as crowds in Kolkata refused to co-operate with the technical team.
 The filming mainly took place in and around Trivandrum and Kochi, with some minority portions being shot in Chennai.
 The song "Aval Varuvala" was shot at SDAT Tennis Stadium at Chennai.

 Soundtrack

 The soundtrack was composed by Deva, with lyrics by Vairamuthu.
-The audio rights were acquired by Five Star Audio and AP International.
 The song "Akila Akila" is based on Bob Marley's "Buffalo Soldier", "Thudikindra Kadhal" was inspired by "Im Nin'alu" by Ofra Haza, and "Aval Varuvala" uses a minor refrain from Marley's "Get Up, Stand Up".
+The song was also reused in the 2026 film With Love.
 The song "Manam Virumbuthey" was inspired by "Manavyalakinchara" by Tyagaraja, and is set to the Carnatic raga Nalinakanthi.
 The song "Engenge" is set to Charukesi raga.